 Although some seniors will prefer mountain bikes or performance-oriented road bikes, many of us need a bicycle that is easy, comfortable, and safe to use.
 Below are some popular types you should consider:

-By adding a third wheel to any bicycle, it becomes possible for nearly anyone to ride it – including those who didn’t learn how to ride a regular bike.
+Adding a third wheel to any bicycle makes it possible for nearly anyone to ride it – including those who didn’t learn how to ride a regular bike.
 This bike style has been around for over a century.
-Adult trikes (doesn’t that sound better than tricycle?) are generally favored for running short errands.
-Because these three wheel bikes for seniors are heavy and comprise a third wheel, many models are relatively slower than standard bikes and not suitable for riding up hills.
+Adult trikes (doesn’t that sound better than tricycles?) are generally favored for running short errands.
+Because these three-wheel bikes for seniors are heavy and comprise a third wheel, many models are relatively slower than standard bikes and unsuitable for riding up hills.

 The difficulty with recumbent bikes for seniors could be getting on and off of them.
 Because they are lower to the ground, the rider needs to be able to squat and lower themself safely.
-They also need the balance and leg strength to get back to a standing position from the low seat.
+They also need balance and leg strength to return to a standing position from the low seat.